aryakaul/tinyjam/README.md

-                        the number of lines in list then nuke contents and download videos again. default behavior is to assume all files are already downloaded and play them -c,--color      flag to display videos in color -h,--help       display this help message
+                        the number of lines in list then nuke contents and download videos again. default behavior is to assume all files are already downloaded and play them -j,--jobs       number of parallel downloads to run (0 = auto / all cores) -S,--subtitles  preferred subtitle language/regex (manual subs are downloaded only when the Tiny Desk audio is different;
+                        default: en)
+        -c,--color      flag to display videos in color -h,--help       display this help message
 ```